jihadichan/jp/notes/grammar/guides.md

 ## Regular guides

 - [Jihadi's Grammar Guide](https://jihadichan.github.io/) (do an empty search, click on the numbers, it's a full book)
+- [Jihadi's Conjugations](https://github.com/jihadichan/jp/tree/master/notes/grammar#verbs) - All other conjugation explanations are shit and wtf is wrong with people not teaching it this way...
 - [Tae Kim's Grammar Guide](http://guidetojapanese.org/learn/)
 - [Absolute basics](https://www.tofugu.com/learn-japanese/)
 - [JLPT Grammar points](https://jlptsensei.com/complete-jlpt-grammar-list/) (N5 is easiest)